dallasfoley/dallasfoley/README.md

 ### Hi, I'm Dallas Foley 👋

-- 🔭 I’ve been coding in Python, C++, HTML, CSS and JavaScript for many years
+- 🔭 I’ve been coding in Python, C++, HTML, CSS, JavaScript and React for many years
 - ➗ I enjoy thinking abstractly to create solutions to solve problems
-- 🌱 I’m currently learning Node.js and Express.js
+- 🌱 I’m currently learning React.js and Firebase
 - ✉️ You can reach me at dallastfoley@gmail.com
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: CSS... grr